josifkhan/loggef/README.md

 # How to Use

-step1: Download zip or git clone link: git clone https://github.com/josifkhan/loggef
+step1: Download zip or git clone link:<br/>
+git clone https://github.com/josifkhan/loggef

 step2:<br/>